helium/react-native-helium/guides/AddGateway.md

 Use this module to assist adding gateways to the Helium Network.

-For example calculating add gateway fees and signing add gateway transactions.
+For example calculate add Hotspot fees with {@link calculateAddGatewayFee}, and sign add gateway transactions with {@link signGatewayTxn}.

 ## Import the module